Premature Babies Deserve Mature AI

 In primary care, specialty care, and long-term care, imperfect works for now.
 Although every generative AI technology is likely to produce at least the occasional hallucination, they ultimately save clinicians in these settings more time than it takes to fix incorrect outputs.
 Clinicians in intensive care facilities, however, do not have the privilege of being able to accept imperfect AI.

 In intensive care settings, the slightest errors can jeopardize outcomes.
 The problem is especially acute in neonatal intensive care units (NICUs), where precise measurements and complex arithmetic for nutritional intervention are a life-sustaining part of care delivery.
-It can mean the difference between enteral and parenteral feeding and determine a baby's length of stay in the NICU.

 Comments